joelkp/ranoise/README.md

 ```

 ### `ranoise32_old`
 This is an earlier version with some quirks and flaws, failing 3 of TestU01's medium-sized Crush tests.
-Works well as long as changes to x between calls are small or have lower bits set.
+It works well as long as changes to x between calls are small or have lower bits set.

-Worth keeping for the distinctive smoothness of the output.
+It's worth keeping for the distinctive smoothness of the output.
 ```
 int32_t ranoise32_old(uint32_t x) {
         x *= 2654435769UL;